Mushbit/caesar_cipher/README.md

  - When recieving or intercepting such messages, there is a way to decrypt them as well!

 # What I learned
+- First Ruby project
-- Using and chaining various ruby methods
+- looking for, using and chaining various ruby methods
 - Planning and problem solving

 # Acknowledgments